opsschool/curriculum/databases_101.rst

 Pro Tips
 ========

+- Before doing a write query, run it as a read query first to make sure you are getting exactly what you want.

+If your query is ``UPDATE users SET disabled=1 WHERE id=1;``

+then first run this to make sure you are getting the proper record:
+``SELECT disabled FROM users WHERE id=1;``

 - use a ``LIMIT`` on ``UPDATE`` and ``DELETE FROM`` queries to limit damage imposed by an erroneous query

   ``UPDATE users SET disabled=1 WHERE id=1 LIMIT 1;``